jrcooper91/PyTorch_CNN/grism_classifier/README.md

  # Image Classification with PyTorch on HST/WFC3 grism emission line extractions

-Project code for Image Classification with PyTorch done with HST/WFC3 grism emission line extractions to automatically classify 2D images as stellar, edge of chip, neighbor contaminated, compact, diffuse, and noisy.
-The first 3 classes will prove most useful in removing unusable data from a pointing.
-Data quality limits a more fine morphology with a 2-orbit depth at z = 0.5
+Project code for Image Classification with PyTorch done with HST/WFC3 grism emission line extractions to automatically classify 2D images as stellar/artifact/poor modeling, edge of chip, compact, diffuse, and noisy.
+The first 2 classes will prove most useful in removing unusable data from a pointing.
+Data quality limits a more fine morphology with a 2-orbit depth at z = 0.5.